 There are no formal diagnostic criteria for this disease, but characterist...

-Bariatric intragastric balloon therapy is a relatively new form of bariatric surgery, which involves a balloon being endoscopically placed and inflated inside the lumen of the stomach.
-The balloon resides in the stomach and the mechanism of action is presumably due to stretching the stomach, ind...
+Bariatric intragastric balloon therapy is a relatively new form of weight loss therapy, which involves a balloon being endoscopically-placed or swallowed and inflated inside the lumen of the stomach.
+The balloon resides in the stomach and the mechanism of action is presumably due to stretching t...

 Barium peritonitis is a rare complication of gastrointestinal fluoroscopy, and occurs when there is gastrointestinal tract perforation and spillage of barium into the peritoneal cavity.

 Barium in the peritoneal cavity is treated as a foreign body with resultant immune response that ...

 Barium studies of the small intestine are still considered an effective modality to show the bowel loops in a cost-effective way.

 Small bowel follow through (SBFT) or transit study